MarcelGarus/marcelgarus/README.md

 ### Hi there 👋

-🌱 I'm currently working on Chest, a new debuggable database written in pure Dart.
+🌱 I'm currently working on [Chest](https://github.com/marcelgarus/chest), a new debuggable database written in pure Dart.
-😏 Together with @JonasWanke, I'm also working on [Candy (name about to change)](https://github.com/JonasWanke/candy), a new programming language.
+😏 Together with [@JonasWanke](https://github.com/JonasWanke), I'm also working on [Candy (name about to change)](https://github.com/JonasWanke/candy), a new programming language.
+🤗 And also, I'm working at the [HPI-Schul-Cloud](https://hpi-schul-cloud.org) in order to enable students to work from home.

 📫 Don't hesistate to get in touch with me! (digitally 😷)
 You can reach me on [Telegram](https://t.me/marcelgarus) or via [mail](mailto:marcel.garus@gmail.com).